 It’s easy to assume headhunters are only motivated by their commission, pushing any candidate through the door to close the deal.
 While compensation is part of any business, a reputable headhunter’s success is built on their reputation.
 They know that placing a candidate who isn't a good fit will only damage their relationship with you and hurt their credibility in the long run.
 The best headhunters are genuinely invested in making the right match because they enjoy helping people and companies succeed.
 They act as strategic advisors, committed to finding a candidate who will thrive in your environment and contribute to your long-term revenue goals.

-Understanding the Cost and ROI of Headhunting
+What's the Real Cost and ROI of a Headhunter?

 Thinking about a headhunter's fee as just another expense is a common mistake.
 It’s more accurate to see it as an investment in your company's future revenue engine.
 When you partner with the right headhunter, you're not just filling a role; you're strategically acquiring a top performer who can change the trajectory of your sales team.
 Let's break down the costs, how to measure the return, and why the long-term value often outweighs the initial investment.